Skip to main content

 Hint.

-1. Hint: \((n+1)^{n+1} > (n+1) \cdot n^{n}\text{.}\)
+1. \((n+1)^{n+1} > (n+1) \cdot n^{n}\text{.}\)

-2. Hint: This should be similar to the other sum proofs.
+2. This should be similar to the other sum proofs.
 The last bit comes down to adding fractions.

-3. Hint: Write \(4^{k+1} - 1 = 4\cdot 4^k - 4 + 3\text{.}\)
+3. Write \(4^{k+1} - 1 = 4\cdot 4^k - 4 + 3\text{.}\)

-5. Careful to actually use induction here.
-The base case: \(2^2 = 4\text{.}\) The inductive case: assume \((2n)^2\) is divisible by 4 and consider \((2n+2)^2 = (2n)^2 + 4n + 4\text{.}\) This is divisible by 4 because \(4n +4\) clearly is, and by our inductive hypothesis, so is \((2n)^2\text{.}\)
+5. Be careful to actually use induction here.
+The base case: \(2^2 = 4\text{.}\) The inductive case: Assume \((2n)^2\) is divisible by 4, and consider \((2n+2)^2 = (2n)^2 + 4n + 4\text{.}\) This is divisible by 4 because \(4n +4\) clearly is, and by our inductive hypothesis, so is \((2n)^2\text{.}\)

 4.7.15.